Difficulty-Based Preference Data Selection by DPO Implicit Reward Gap: Methodology

 \item \textbf{Ranking Complexity:} The ranking stage requires sorting $N$ reward gaps, contributing $\mathcal{O}(N \log N)$ comparison operations.

 \item \textbf{Selection Complexity:} The final selection stage operates in $\mathcal{O}(N)$ time for threshold-based selection or $\mathcal{O}(N)$ for quantile-based selection. \end{itemize}

 The overall computational complexity is $\mathcal{O}(N C_{\text{forward}} + N \log N)$, which is dominated by the forward pass computation.
 Importantly, this cost is incurred only once during the preprocessing stage and does not affect the training efficiency of the downstream alignment process.
 Moreover, the computational overhead is amortized across the entire training process, as the selected high-quality subset typically leads to faster convergence and better final performance.
-Further, we offer a comparison of our method with baselines compared in Section~\ref{sec:experiments} and we deferred this comparision to Appendix~\ref{appendix:computation-complexity}.
+Appendix~\ref{appendix:computation-complexity} provides a comparison with the baseline selection methods used in Section~\ref{sec:experiments}.

 For practical implementation, the method can be parallelized across GPUs, and the computed reward gaps can be cached for multiple experiments with different selection thresholds $\tau$, further improving computational efficiency.